-For more information relating to the "Bombs: Defusing the Threat" handbook visit the Australian Bomb Data Centre website at www.afp.gov.au/services/operational/abdc.
+For more information relating to the "Bombs: Defusing the Threat" handbook, visit the AFP's Australian Bomb Data Centre (ABDC) web site.

-With acknowledgment to the Australian Bomb Data Centre, Australian Federal Police Weston ACT for the use of extracts of material on Bomb Threat Procedures included in this Emergency Evacuation Management Plan and the sample threat check list at Annex B.
+With acknowledgment to the Australian Bomb Data Centre, Australian Federal Police Weston ACT for the use of extracts of material on Bomb Threat Procedures included in this Emergency Management Manual and the sample threat check list at Annex B.